susynt/susynt-read/README.md

 #Follow these commands to set up an area to read SusyNtuples.

 ```
+setupATLAS # only if you don't have localSetupROOT
 git clone https://github.com/susynt/susynt-read.git
 cd susynt-read
 git checkout <tag>